 We know that firms seek out expert networks to access knowledge they don’t have internally, but what are the specific ways they leverage those insights?
 It mainly depends on the industry, but here are some common ways:

-- Private market research – Working to understand a particular company or industry better.
+- Private Market Research – Working to understand a private market or particular private company better

 The Evolution of the Expert Network Industry